Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1EndpointPort
 ### Properties
 * **appProtocol**: string: The application protocol for this port.
 This field follows standard Kubernetes label syntax.
-Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and http://www.iana.org/assignments/service-names).
+Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and https://www.iana.org/assignments/service-names).
 Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.
-This is a beta field that is guarded by the ServiceAppProtocol feature gate and enabled by default.
 * **name**: string: The name of this port.
 This must match the 'name' field in the corresponding ServicePort.
 Must be a DNS_LABEL.
 Optional only if one port is defined.
 * **port**: int (Required): The port number of the endpoint.
 * **protocol**: string: The IP protocol for this port.
 Must be UDP, TCP, or SCTP.
 Default is TCP.